kayahr/signal/README.md

 [GitHub] | [NPM] | [API Doc]

-This is a standalone signal implementation inspired by [Angular Signals] (which API it closely follows) and JavaFX's [Observable Values].
+This is a standalone signal implementation inspired by [Angular Signals] and JavaFX's [Observable Values].
 This signal implementation is framework- and platform-agnostic (works in browsers and Node.js) and is simply based on [observables] for dependency watching.

 ## Writable signals